 Overview:

-Euronews CEO and editorial director Claus Strunz has announced record 2025 revenues of €77 million but no exact bottom-line profit figure.
+Euronews CEO and editorial director Claus Strunz announced record 2025 revenues of €77 million but no exact bottom-line profit figure.

 Exclusive interviews from Davos, new bureaus stretching from Astana to Istanbul, and a Travel channel broadcasting out of Doha.
+Euronews is expanding fast, posting record 2025 revenue.
+That’s also thanks to some of Brussels’ best reporters.
+But the questions about ownership remain and no bottom-line profit figure was given.

-Euronews is expanding fast — and loudly.
 CEO and editorial director Claus Strunz is underscoring the moment with a headline number meant to silence doubters: record 2025 revenues of €77 million, marking a claimed turnaround after years in the red.

 “In 2025, we achieved a turnaround — economically and journalistically,” Strunz said, framing the results as proof that Euronews’ editorial strategy and business model are finally aligned.
-He praised the broadcaster’s “independent, neutral journalism,” insisting that its “independence is non-negotiable” — a loaded assertion in a European media market where ownership, funding and politics are rarely cleanly separated.
+He praised the broadcaster’s “independent, neutral journalism,” insisting that its “independence is non-negotiable” — a major assertion in a European media market where ownership, funding and politics are rarely cleanly separated.

 While Euronews touts its “best net results” to date, it has not disclosed an exact bottom-line profit figure.
 What it does highlight are growth metrics that play well in investor and policymaker briefings: more than one billion page views, surging video consumption, and a growing physical footprint across Central Asia and the Middle East.